-Britain bans L'Oreal ads featuring Julia Roberts and Christy Turlington because they are too airbrushed and did not reflect reality
+L'Oreal has been forced to stop magazine advertisements featuring Pretty Woman star Julia Roberts and supermodel Christy Turlington because they are too airbrushed and are not realistic.

 U.K's Advertising Standards Authority (ASA) found that the magazine ads, which featured digitally altered images of the women, were misleading and did not accurately represent what the makeup products could actually achieve, the Sydney Morning Herald reports.